Cars 2: Video games

+Sequel and spin-offs

 A sequel, titled Cars 3, was released on June 16, 2017.
-Directed by Brian Fee, the film focuses on Lightning McQueen, now a veteran racer, who after being overshadowed by a new wave of rookies, gets help from a young race car, Cruz Ramirez, to instruct him for the increasingly high-tech world and defeat new rival Jackson Storm.
+Directed by Brian Fee, the film focuses on Lightning McQueen, now a veteran racer, who after being overshadowed by a new wave of rookies, gets help from a younger car, Cruz Ramirez, to instruct him for the increasingly high-tech world and defeat new rival Jackson Storm.

-Spin-offs

-An animated feature film spin-off called Planes, produced by DisneyToon Studios, was released on August 9, 2013.
-A sequel to Planes, titled Planes: Fire & Rescue, was later released the following year on July 18, 2014.
+An animated feature film spin-off titled Planes, produced by DisneyToon Studios, was released on August 9, 2013.
+A sequel to Planes, titled Planes: Fire & Rescue, was released on July 18, 2014.